Latest posts by George Thiruvilakalayil George (see all)

 Each of the Kanheri Caves has a stone plinth for a bed.
 Most of these caves are Buddhist Viharas with shrine and stupa.
 These caves were used for meditation, studying and living.
 When these caves were converted into permanent Buddhist monasteries, the rocks were carved with intricate reliefs of Buddha and Bodhisattvas.
 There are canals and cisterns that were used to channel the rainwater into huge tanks inside the caves.

 Kanheri Caves are located at a distance of 7 kilometers from Borivali Station.
+The caves are situated inside Sanjay Gandhi National Park alias Borivali National Park (former name of the park).
 It is easily accessible from Mumbai city and lies at the northern tip of Western Mumbai.
 Borivali is at around 18 kilometers from Mumbai International Airport.
 BEST Buses,Trains, autos, taxis, etc, are available from anywhere in Mumbai to go to Borivali.